 What's Happening Around LP&CT?
 Be sure to check out our Calendar of Events!
-Upcoming and seasonal events include an Eco Film Series, Concord River Whitewater Rafting and flatwater kayaking, Spalding House and Greenway tours, and our Summer Solstice Soirée!
+Upcoming and seasonal events include our Annual Meeting with a walk from Lawrence to Lowell, Thoreau's travels mapped, our Eco-Film Series, and Special Places exhibit!

 Arbor Day 2013: We celebrated Arbor Day with a tree planting at Lowell High School’s Freshman Academy Compass Program.
 Students in our afterschool program, run in partnership with Mass Audubon’s Drumlin Farm Wildlife Sanctuary, replaced a damaged tree with a red maple, read a proclamation, and ate a “tree” cake!
 City officials, including the deputy tree warden attended, along with parents and teachers.
 Lowell is once again a Tree City USA!

 If your employer (or parent company) is listed in this brochure (SEE ATTACHED BROCHURE), your gift to the Lowell Parks & Conservation Trust could be at least doubled.
 Please take a moment to get a matching gift form from your personnel office and follow the directions to initiate a match.
 Thank you for making the extra effort - and for your double support!

 LP&CT was just accepted into the 1% for the Planet program, thanks to a gift from Patagonia!
 When you see the 1% for the Planet logo, please think of the Trust.